kathy-ems/vuejs-crash-course/README.md

 # vuejs-crash-course
-Creating a Vue JS app with JSON server API backend
+Creating a Vue JS app with JSON server API backend with Tailwind CSS

 ## Project setup
 ### To start the app